Adaptive Skills - Self-help skills the child uses for daily living (such as feeding, toileting, dressing).

 Expressive Language- Verbal behavior or speech.
 The ability to form sounds into words which can be strung into sentences.

-Family Training- Services provided to the family by qualified personnel to assist in understanding the needs of the child and helping the child's development.
+Family Training- Services provided to the family by qualified personnel to assist in understanding the child's needs and helping the child's development.

-Functional Analysis of Behavior- Also Functional Behavioral Analysis.
-The analysis of a child's inappropriate behavior and discovery of its cause.
+Functional Analysis of Behavior, aka Functional Behavioral Analysis- The analysis of a child's inappropriate behavior and discovery of its cause.
 Includes documenting the antecedent (action prior to behavior), the behavior, and the consequence.